rahimkhoja/linux-help-me/README.md

 ## Notes

  - Sometimes OpenAI produces invalid bash command line interface output.
- - This script is a demo and has not been fully testes or polished.
+ - This script is a demo and has not been fully tested or polished.
+Expect minor Issues!
  - Please ensure you understand what is happening before you agree to run the outputted commands on your system.

 ## More Examples